 The main core of the tree house is supported with super strong vintage Douglas fir beams from Terramai, a local recycled timber company.
 The rest of the structure - including its dazzling exterior of swirling wood pieces - is made from reclaimed mixed-species Brazilian hardwoods.

+There is even a wrap-around bench on the upper level for visitors to sit down and enjoy the fresh air.
 Roderick Romero and his wife, Anisa created their firm, Romero Studios, in 1997.
 They have since been dedicated to building sustainable structures that are harmonious with nature and unique for each owner.